ellen-is/reckoners/README.md

 5. Plot the results on a single figure

 ## How to run the code
 All the code is contained in the file "limiting contacts_3by3_comments.R".
-You should be able to source the file and it will produce the 3-by-3 figure in the output/ directory.
+You should be able to source the file and it will produce the 3-by-3 figure in the outputs directory.